PLAN YOUR VISIT

 There are many rental companies operating in Japan including Toyota Rent-a-car, Nippon Rent-a-car, Nissan Rent-a-car, Orix Rent-a-car and Times Car Rental.
 International rental companies including Budget, Avis and Hertz also have a presence while Japan Rail operates JR Rent-a-car – a good option for many international visitors as their office will be at or nearby a train station and discounts are available to anyone holding a JR Pass.
 Prices are competitive between the companies and most provide an excellent range of vehicles with the option of pick-up and drop-off in different location.
 When renting you will likely be offered the option of including an ETC. If you are intending to use the expressways often, an ETC is a good option – see below for details.

-Travel tip: if it is not already, ask for the GPS/Navi to be switch to English.
+Travel tip: If it is not already, ask for the GPS/Navi to be switch to English.
 It might not be possible for all models, but if it is, it will make life notably cheaper.

-Travel tip: if you are driving/renting a car between December and March and intending to travel into areas subject to snowfall, make sure that your car has been fitted with winter tyres.
+Travel tip: If you are driving/renting a car between December and March and intending to travel into areas subject to snowfall, make sure that your car has been fitted with winter tires.
 Rental companies in those areas – such as Nagano, Niigata and Hokkaido – will do so for all vehicles during winter however this may not be the case for areas in the south that do not experience snowfall.
 So if you are for example renting your car in the south in Kobe but driving north into areas of snow, make sure the car has been fitted with the appropriate tyres.

-10 / DRIVING IN JAPAN: EXPRESSWAYS, TOLLS & ETC
+DRIVING IN JAPAN: EXPRESSWAYS, TOLLS & ETC

 Most roads in Japan do not have tolls however to use the expressway network – called ‘高速道路’ or ‘ko-so-ku-do-ro’ in Japanese – drivers must pay.
 Tolls vary depending on the distance you have covered.
 The network is very well-maintained and generally easy to use.
 All important signs are displayed in both Japanese and English.
 The speed limit is usually 80 or 100 km/h (however you’ll see plenty of people driving much faster) and there are regular parking and service areas along the roads.